Everyone who has ever been to this part of the world says that it is quite different there.

-When we started to live in New Zealand, we began to understand that it is possible to live happier, fulfilled life with a much peaceful life than you are used to in Europe or elsewhere the in world.
+When we started to live in New Zealand, we began to understand that it is possible to live happier, fulfilled life with a much peaceful life than you are used to in Europe or elsewhere the in the world.

 Even though you live in a bigger city like Auckland, Wellington or Christchurch, you can always sit in the car and escape to the wildest nature just hour of drive away.
 Or you can spend your afternoons with family on the beach after work.

-Kiwis really live more calmer life and value things which are most important in our lives – family.
+Kiwis really live calmer life and value things which are most important in our lives – family.
 While in Europe to have a family is not a trending matter because people are trying to focus on career and money, in New Zealand young people have families and kids at quite young age already.

 Retirees are a special topic in New Zealand.
 Before we came to NZ I have never seen old couples holding hands and walking on the beach.
-I have never seen 60 years old man to surf on the beach like a youngster, or to skate.
+I have never seen 60 years old man to surf on the beach like a youngster or to skate.
 In fact, in comparison to our country, Kiwi retirees look healthier, happier and younger…

 Freedom of expression, and lifestyle by your choice is a matter of course.
-No one judge you by your race, ethnicity, nationality, orientation, job position or anything else which could cause prejudices of any kind.
+No one judge you by your race, gender, ethnicity, nationality, orientation, job position or anything else which could cause prejudices of any kind.

 However, the fact that this country lies lonely on the other end of the world has its own cons as well.
 For example astronomic prices of life expenses of accommodation and food.